Does creatine make you gain weight

 1. Mechanism of water retention

-One of the primary ways Creatine affects weight gain is through an increase in water weight.
+One of the primary ways creatine affects weight gain is through an increase in water weight.
 When Creatine is stored in the muscles as creatine phosphate, it also attracts water molecules.
 This process, known as osmosis, increases the water content within the muscle cells.
 As a result, the muscles may appear fuller and more voluminous.

 1. Short-term weight gain